 I am sorry if I have hurt your feelings on the phone by pointing out all the political hype, flaws, and half truths about tankless water heaters .
-Complaints are easy to find on the internet about tankless heaters.
+Complaints are very easy to find on the internet about tankless heaters.
 If your mind is already made up , we can refer you to someone who will gladly take about $4000 of your hard earned money.
-I really have nothing to gain and only want to help you to make an informed decision.
+I really have nothing to gain and only wish to help you to make an informed decision.

 Keeping things simple... usually works out for the best.

 Remember to read all of the fine print with tankless heaters.

 Going GREEN with Tankless heaters reminds me of my solar water heater experience in the 80s.
 It's the same "hype and tall tales" on energy savings, the same "fuzzy math" on payback, and the same promise of "tax credits" to entice you to buy one.
 I will not fall for any of the hype this time around...

 l love trees too, but no matter what the mass media and the government say about going GREEN with tankless, you are not going to save money or save the planet by getting a tankless heater.